Time-Warping Recurrent Neural Networks for Transfer Learning: Fuel Moisture Content

-Time lag models for predicting FMC have been utilized for decades by researchers and in operational use by agencies. \citet{Fosberg-1971-DHT} developed time lag equations for predicting the daily change in FM1 and FM10, where the FMC exponentially approaches the equilibrium moisture content calculated from mid-day temperature and RH.
-The Canadian Forest Fire Weather Index system developed the Fine Fuel Moisture Code, which models the daily change in the FMC for fine fuels using time lag equations with the wetting and drying equilibria~\citep{VanWagner-1987-DSC}.
+Time-lag models for predicting FMC have been utilized for decades by researchers and in operational use by agencies. \citet{Fosberg-1971-DHT} developed time-lag equations for predicting the daily change in FM1 and FM10, where the FMC exponentially approaches the equilibrium moisture content calculated from mid-day temperature and RH.
+The Canadian Forest Fire Weather Index system developed the Fine Fuel Moisture Code, which models the daily change in the FMC for fine fuels using time-lag equations with the wetting and drying equilibria~\citep{VanWagner-1987-DSC}.
 The NFDRS uses a moisture model that extends on an hourly version of the Fine Fuel Moisture Code to account for the contributions from solar radiation and elevation~\citep{Rothermel-1986-MMC}.

-WRF-SFIRE is a coupled atmosphere-wildfire model that uses a time lag model of FMC as an input to determine wildfire rate of spread. \citet{Mandel-2014-RAA} model a fuel element as homogeneous and use an ordinary differential equation (ODE) implementing a version of the classical time lag model, in which the rate of change in FMC is proportional to its difference from the equilibrium moisture content. \citet{Vejmelka-2014-DAF} added data assimilation of RAWS to the model.
+WRF-SFIRE is a coupled atmosphere-wildfire model that uses a time-lag model of FMC as an input to determine wildfire rate of spread. \citet{Mandel-2014-RAA} model a fuel element as homogeneous and use an ordinary differential equation (ODE) implementing a version of the classical time-lag model, in which the rate of change in FMC is proportional to its difference from the equilibrium moisture content. \citet{Vejmelka-2014-DAF} added data assimilation of RAWS to the model.
 Real-time measurements from RAWS were extended by a spatial regression to grid nodes, then assimilated into a simple ODE time-lag model using the augmented Kalman Filter on each grid node.
 This model makes explicit use of the time lag concept in fuels.
 In operational use for wildfire simulations, this model generates forecasts for FMC of the different fuel classes in real-time.
-We refer to the time lag ODE with Kalman filtering as the ``ODE+KF'' model.
+We refer to the time-lag ODE with Kalman filtering as the ``ODE+KF'' model.

 This model uses drying and wetting equilibrium moisture content, $E_d(t)$ and $E_w(t)$ respectively, and hourly accumulated rainfall $r(t)$ as weather inputs.
 The fuel class is denoted as $T_k$, where in practice $k=1, 10, 100,$ and $1000$.
 Data assimilation of FMC observations from FMC sensors at RAWS.
 During wildfire simulations, the WRF-SFIRE receives the initial fuel state from the ODE+KF after data assimilation, and then the ODE model inside WRF-SFIRE runs in forecast mode without data assimilation to update the FMC throughout the duration of the simulation.
 Equation \ref{eq:ode} describes the mathematical form for $m(t)$, the FMC at time $t$: